Freeman Street station: Early history

+On December 29, 1914, the PSC approved a resolution approving a plan to construct an additional stairway to the station at the northeast corner of Southern Boulevard and Freeman Street.
+Work started on August 20, 1915, and was completed on October 29, 1915.

+The New York City Board of Estimate approved a contract to construct a signal tower at the station's northern end on October 18, 1928.

 Station renovations

-In Fiscal Year 1915, an additional stairway was being added to the station.

 The city government took over the IRT's operations on June 12, 1940.
 The New York State Transit Commission announced plans to extend the southbound platforms at seven stations on the line from Jackson Avenue to 177th Street to accommodate ten-car trains for $81,900 on August 8, 1934.
 The platform at Freeman Street would be lengthened from 350 feet to 505 feet.

 Up until 1946, a limited number of rush-hour northbound trains on the Second and Third Avenue Lines terminated at this station, relaying north of it to turn around for southbound service.
 The Bergen Avenue cutoff, which allowed Third Avenue trains to access the White Plains Road Line, was abandoned on November 5, 1946, as part of the gradual curtailment of elevated service on the IRT Third Avenue Line.
 On June 13, 1949, the platform extensions at this station, as well as those on White Plains Road Line stations between Jackson Avenue and 177th Street, opened.
 The platforms were lengthened to 514 feet to allow full ten-car express trains to open their doors.
 Previously, the stations could only platform six-car local trains.

-The station was renovated in 2004.
+The station was renovated between July and October 2004.
 The interlocking north of the station and the tower controlling it were both removed in March 2004 when the line was re-signaled to B Division specifications.